 FRS 102 requires the disclosure of information in relation to certain investment risks.
 These risks are set out by FRS 102 as follows:

-Credit Risk: This is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
+Credit Risk: The risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.